a5a5aa555oo/rtl8xxxu/README.md

 ### Linux Kernel Module "rtl8xxxu"

-Driver for Realtek RTL8XXXXU usb wifi chips, which is backported from linux mainline
+Driver for Realtek 802.11n USB wireless chips, which is backported from linux mainline
 <details>
 <summary>Click here to display a list of supported chips</summary>
 <pre><code>